2025 Review: Best Cold Therapy Machines for Surgery, Injury & Knee Recovery

 Cons

-Unlike the above cold therapy units, the Aircast is a gravity-fed system.
-That means there’s no motor, so there’s also no sound.
+Unlike other cold therapy machines and ice therapy units, the Aircast is a gravity-fed system.
+That means there's no motor, so there's also no sound.
 It sends cold water to a cryo-cuff via a tube using gravity.
-There are two options - a cuff for the foot and ankle, or a wrap for the knee, so it’s best for these types of injuries.
+There are two options - a cuff for the foot and ankle, or a wrap for the knee, so it's best for these types of injuries.
+The compression effect is passive and relies on elevating the cooler above the cuff to create pressure — there is no mechanical or pump-driven compression.

 Pros